harshmgr/harshmgr/README.md

 - 👋 Hi, I’m @harshmgr
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Software Development and Android Development.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Data Structure and Algorithms to enhance my coding and logic building skills.
 - 📫 How to reach me on LinkedIn:https://www.linkedin.com/in/harshkumar001/

 <!---